Emil Artur Longen: Biography

 Since his student days, he had been known for his Bohemian lifestyle and explosive temperament, and was intoxicated almost daily.
 Much of his considerable income was squandered, and he was perpetually in debt.
 During the last half of his life, his paintings increasingly came to serve as little more than a way to help pay those debts.
-He died in 1936, in Beneš Hospital, at the age of fifty, from a perforated ulcer.
+He died on 24 April 1936 in the Benešov Hospital, at the age of fifty, from a perforated ulcer.